matsadler/magnus/README.md

 }
 ```

+### rb-sys

+Magnus uses [rb-sys](https://github.com/oxidize-rb/rb-sys/tree/main/crates/rb-sys) to provide the low-level bindings to Ruby.
+The `rb-sys-interop` feature enables the [`rb_sys`](https://docs.rs/magnus/latest/magnus/rb_sys/index.html) module for advanced interoperability with rb-sys,  allows you to access low-level Ruby APIs which Magnus does not expose.

 ### Issues with static linking

 If you encounter an error such as `symbol not found in flat namespace